jank-lang/jank-lang.org/resources/src/blog/2024-04-27-lazy-sequences.md

 | `take-last` |                  `chunk-buffer` |
 | `chunk-append` |                  |

-That's 51 new functions!
+That's 51 new functions/macros!
 That alone amounts to around 10% of all the functions in `clojure.core` jank will be implementing.
 A few of these will need some updates once jank fully supports chunked lazy sequences and transducers, but they're all very usable today.
 You may also note that `for` is in there, which was one of the goals this quarter.

 ## Migration from Cling to Clang
 jank is much closer to running on Clang's JIT compiler than it was a month ago.